MaterializeInc/materialize/doc/developer/guide-testing.md

 testdrive tests (e.g., `> SELECT DATE '1999-01-01'`) to ensure that our pgwire implementation is properly serializing dates.

-Like the [Unit Tests](#unitintegration-tests), in order to run testdrive, you will need to have Zookeeper, Kafka, and Confluent Schema Registry running.
+Like the [Unit Tests](#unitintegration-tests), many testdrive tests require Zookeeper, Kafka, and the Confluent Schema Registry.

-In addition, you will need to be running [localstack](https://github.com/localstack/localstack) to run any testdrive test that interacts with Amazon Kinesis.
+For testdrive tests that interacts with Amazon Kinesis, you will need to be running [LocalStack](https://github.com/localstack/localstack).
+To install and run LocalStack:

-To run localstack locally, run the following commands:
 ```shell
 $ pip install localstack
 $ START_WEB=false SERVICES=kinesis localstack start
 ```

-You will need localstack v0.11 or later.
+If you've previously installed LocalStack, be sure it is v0.11 or later.

-Like the [Unit Tests](#unitintegration-tests), in order to run testdrive, you should have Zookeeper, Kafka, and Confluent Schema Registry running.
-Testdrive is more flexible than the unit tests, though, in that you are allowed to run them at non-default locations.
+Most testdrive scripts live in [test/testdrive](/test/testdrive).
 To run a testdrive script, you'll need two terminal windows open.
 In the first terminal, run Materialize:

 ```shell
 $ cargo run --bin materialized --release